LAMurakami/aws/README.md

 # Linux Apache MariaDB in the cloud
-accessed by IP Address website for the [lamurakami.duckdns.org](http://lamurakami.duckdns.org/) [lam1.duckdns.org](http://lam1.duckdns.org/) [lam2.duckdns.org](http://lam2.duckdns.org/) [larryforalaska.duckdns.org](http://larryforalaska.duckdns.org/)
+The localhost / accessed by IP Address website for the [lamurakami.duckdns.org](http://lamurakami.duckdns.org/) [lam1.duckdns.org](http://lam1.duckdns.org/) [lam2.duckdns.org](http://lam2.duckdns.org/)
+[larryforalaska.duckdns.org](http://larryforalaska.duckdns.org/)
 Dynamic Domain Name Service subdomains possibly being served by the instance.

-This repo contains content in the html folder and an apache2 configuration.
+The LAMurakami/aws repo contains content in the html folder and an apache2 configuration for a named virtual host for localhost and a number of aliases.

+It also includes the CloudInit files to launch a new LAM AWS instance.
+A Linux Apache MariaDB (LAM) Amazon Web Services (AWS) instance includes the Perl, Python and PHP application programming languages making it a LAMP model web service software stack instance.
+A LAM AWS instance also has additional prerequisites for MediaWiki and the secure site web applications in a separate private lam repo.

+AWS EC2 metadata values
+local-hostname, local-ipv4, public-hostname, and public-ipv4
+for the instance are used
+in the apache2 ServerAlias for the named virtual host for localhost.
+The Dynamic Domain Name Service subdomains used with DNS CNAME records to serve my domain names are also included in the apache2 ServerAlias.

+These values are used along with the instance-type on the main page for the virtual host in my version of the this http site is working main page.
+The values for the main page and configuration fiel are applied during the CloudInit process by [cloud-init.pl](https://github.com/LAMurakami/aws/blob/master/cloud-init.pl) and [ec2-user-data.bash](https://github.com/LAMurakami/aws/blob/master/ec2-user-data.bash)

-Content (DocumentRoot) is now at /var/www/&lt;site&gt;/html for all sites and configuration and supporting files within /var/www/&lt;site&gt; but not the DocumentRoot.
+Content (DocumentRoot) is now at /var/www/&lt;site&gt;/html and configuration and supporting files within /var/www/&lt;site&gt; but not the DocumentRoot.